justastranger/CarcassSpark/README.md

 # Mod Folder Structure
  - Your Mod Folder
    - `content`
-     - json files in folders or not, structured however you want as long as they have the `.json` extension
+     - json files in folders or not, structured however you want as long as they have the `.json` extension.
+Carcass Spark will save aspects in `aspects.json`, elements in `elements.json`, recipes in `recipes.json`, etc.
    - `images`
      - `burnimages`
      - `elementart`